The Official Partner of the American WorkerSM

 We do need balance in the system and for that reason, IME physicians serve an important function.
 However, is there a better way to create the balance we need?
 What if the Judges were to appoint a doctor to examine a Claimant rather than the insurance company who is likely to pick the same doctors who routinely find everyone magically recovered?
 If you have any thoughts, please share them.

-If you are scheduled for an Independent Medical Exam, and don’t yet have an attorney to help you, call us right away.
+If you are scheduled for an Independent Medical Exam, and don’t yet have a Bethlehem Workers’ Comp attorney to help you, call us right away.
 This is the time to get things in order, as it is very common to see a Petition to Terminate, Suspend, or Modify soon after you attend an Independent Medical Exam.

-Call Cardamone Law’s Pennsylvania Workers’ Compensation attorneys at (267) 651-7945 today for a free review of your case.
+Call Cardamone Law’s Allentown Workers’ Compensation attorneys at (267) 651-7945 today for a free review of your case.

 Awards & Recognitions